List of The Shield characters: Terry Crowley

 As a new detective, Terry Crowley was placed into Vic's unit by Aceveda to be a possible replacement if Vic didn't work out.
 He was to keep tabs on the team's illegal activities.
 Ben Gilroy, however, informs Vic of this plan, but didn't expect Vic to take such drastic measures to protect the strike team.
 To keep Terry from turning them in, Vic murders him with Shane as a witness; the other team members, Lem and Ronnie, are not involved in his murder.
 When Vic, Shane, and Terry entered a room in the house of a drug dealer, Vic and Shane shot and killed the drug dealer after being fired upon.
 Vic, as Shane looked on, then picked up the drug dealer's gun and fired at Terry, making it appear to investigators that Terry had been shot by the drug dealer.
 The bullet impacted Terry's face and exited out the back of his head.
 Terry remained conscious long enough to look up at Vic Mackey and realize what had happened to him.
 The injury was fatal, but Terry did not die until shortly after his arrival at the hospital.
 Mackey would later express remorse on several occasions over Crowley's death.

-The actor, Reed Diamond, was advertised as a main cast member in season 1 (and appeared in the pilot's opening credits), to surprise viewers with his death in the first episode.
-His only subsequent appearances on the show came in a flashback sequence in "Our Gang" and in "Co-Pilot", a flashback episode in Season 2.
 Although he was killed in the pilot episode, the effects of his murder continue through the series, as Vic's superiors try to pin Crowley's murder on him on more than one occasion (although no one could prove the dirty deed was done by Vic).

+Years later, fearing that Lem would testify against the team, Shane used a grenade—taken from an earlier raid on the Salvadorans—to murder his team member and friend.
+Some time after killing Guardo Lima and "avenging" Lem, Vic read one of John Kavanaugh's files and suspected Shane of killing Lem and that he killed the wrong man.
+When Vic learns the truth about Shane's murder of Lem, Vic confronts Shane, who compares the murder of Lem with the one of Terry, and tells him that if he ever sees him again, he would kill him.
+Shane drives off, calling Vic a hypocrite.
+Fearing that Vic will try to kill him, Shane writes a confession about the murder which he claims will be delivered to the authorities if he is hurt.

 In the penultimate episode Terry's murder is the first of the crimes Vic confesses to in exchange for an immunity deal.
+In the final episode, the whole Barn became aware of what Vic and Shane, who poisons his son and pregnant wife and then killed himself, did to Terry Crowley.
+As a result, Ronnie was sent to prison for all the crimes the Strike Team had committed for the past three years, despite not being part of the murder plot.